-The Next Generation Science Standards (NGSS; NGSS Lead States, 2013) focus on exploration of natural phenomena through practices consistent with those that scientists employ in the development of scientific knowledge.
-One of the practices that separate NGSS from previous national science standards and frameworks is the use of models as tools for thinking, visualizing, and making sense of phenomena and experience (Krajcik & Merritt, 2012).
+The Next Generation Science Standards (NGSS Lead States, 2013) focus on exploration of natural phenomena through practices consistent with those scientists employ in the development of scientific knowledge.
+One of the practices that separates NGSS from previous national science standards and frameworks is the use of models as tools for thinking, visualizing, and making sense of phenomena and experience (Krajcik & Merritt, 2012).
 Students can use models to make sense of what they observe and to make their thinking visible.
 Doing so allows them to share their explanations with other students and refine their models as they continue to study a phenomenon in different contexts.
-NGSS recommends that models be used in developing, evaluating, using, and revising explanations and predictions of science phenomena.
-Here, we present three modules that use fruit flies (Drosophila melanogaster) to explore the effects of initial population size, food availability, and enclosure space on population dynamics.
-The activities use modeling to support students' development of explanations to account for observed phenomena in population growth (Oh & Oh, 2011).
-The modules also apply common science practices that biomedical researchers employ today as they tackle population issues, using the fruit fly as model (Pulver et al., 2011).
+NGSS recommends that models to be used in Developing, Evaluating, Using, and Revising explanations and predictions of science phenomena.
+This paper presents three modules that use Drosophila melanogaster to explore the effect of the initial fly population, food availability, and space of an enclosed population on population dynamics.
+The activities use modeling to support student development of explanations to account for observed phenomena in population growth (Oh and Oh, 2011).
+The modules also apply common science practices that biomedical researchers employ today as they tackle population issues using the fruit fly as model (Pulver et al. 2011).

-Life Cycle of the Fruit Fly & the Population Modules
+Life Cycle of the Fruit Fly and the Population Modules

-Fruit flies are used as a model organism in research laboratories and classrooms around the world.
+Drosophila melanogaster, commonly known as a fruit fly, is a model organism used in research laboratories and classrooms around the world.
 They are easily obtainable from suppliers, and many people have them in their own homes.
 They can be purchased cheaply, or they can be captured for free by placing a banana in an open jar for a day or two.
 Fruit flies are easily cared for, and there are no health or ethical concerns regarding their use in classrooms.

-The life cycle of D. melanogaster is simple and predictable.
+The life cycle of Drosophila melanogaster is simple and predictable.
 Females lay up to 500 eggs on fermenting fruit.
-The male fertilizes the eggs, and the larvae emerge in 24-30 hours.
-The short, segmented, whitish-yellow larvae crawl around, gorging themselves on available food sources.
-They progress through three distinct phases within the larval stage, as denoted by changes in their mouth hooks (small, black hooks at their anterior; it is not relevant to discern the different larval phases in the modules presented here).
-Toward the end of the larval stage, they begin climbing the walls of their enclosure, eventually becoming immobile as they transition into the pupal stage.
-At this time they turn dark brown and form a hard outer shell.
-They will remain in this state for about a week, after which time they
+The male fertilizes the eggs, and in 24 to 30 hours the larvae emerge.
+Larvae are short, segmented, and whitish yellow in color and crawl around, gorging themselves on available food sources.
+Larvae progress through three distinct stages, as denoted by changes in their mouth hooks (small, black hooks at the anterior of the larvae).
+It is not relevant to discern the different larval stages in the modules presented.
+Toward the end of their larval stage, fruit flies begin climbing the walls of their enclosure, eventually becoming immobile as they transition into the pupa stage.
+At this time they turn dark brown in color and form a hard outer shell.
+They will remain in this state for about a week, after which time they emerge as adult fruit flies.
+An adult female fruit fly can begin to mate about two days after emerging.